Nathaniel-Nemenzo/turo/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Turo is an hobby operating system that runs on the x86-64 architecture.
 It is developed in Rust. <i>Turo</i> is a word root in <a href="https://en.wikipedia.org/wiki/Tagalog_language">Tagalog</a> meaning 'related to teaching.'
 The Turo operating system is meant to teach me (and anyone who happens upon this respository) how to write an operating system in Rust.
-Consequently, Turo has as little dependencies as possible.

-What this means is that the only 'dependency' we will be using is GRUB, our bootloader.
-For the interest of time (and my sanity), I will be relying on GRUB to boot my kernel.
-Everything after that point is up to me.

-Like most modern operating systems, Turo will fall in between a `pure monolithic` and a `pure micro-kernel` operating systems.
-This means that some services will fall into kernel space and some services will fall into user space, not all in the former and not all in the latter.
-In addition, Turo will run on a multi-core CPU from the beginning.

-In terms of coding and cleanliness, Turo's source code will be well documented, so that running `cargo doc` will give a pretty good overview of the operating system.
-In addition, Turo will strive to be well tested, using both unit and integration tests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>